facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 ```

 ### Usage
-Once installed, add `hydra/sweeper=nevergrad` to your command command.
+Once installed, add `hydra/sweeper=nevergrad` to your command.
 Alternatively, override `hydra/sweeper` in your config:

 ```yaml
 defaults: